InterChart: Benchmarking Visual Reasoning Across Decomposed and Distributed Chart Information: The Benchmark

 The \emph{DECAF} subset establishes a foundation for evaluating baseline chart understanding.
 It includes both real and synthetic charts that represent single variables with minimal visual clutter.
 The QA tasks focus on factual lookup, comparisons, and parallel reasoning across clearly presented data.

 \paragraph{Chart Construction} We selected compound charts from ChartQA~\cite{masry2022chartqa}, ChartLlama~\cite{han2023chartllama}, ChartInfo~\cite{davila2025chartinfo}, and DVQA~\cite{kafle2018dvqa}, ensuring diverse sources of real-world chart styles and semantics.
 These charts span common types such as vertical and horizontal bar plots, line charts, box plots, dot plots, and heatmaps, covering a wide spectrum of visual encodings frequently used in analytical documents.
 To support reasoning at a granular level, we aimed to isolate atomic facts from multi-variable visuals.
 When necessary, we used DePlot~\cite{liu2023deplot} to regenerate missing tables from raw chart images, ensuring data fidelity and completeness.
 We then employed a custom decomposition script that extracted individual rows from these tables, aligned them with chart legends and axis labels, and rendered simplified single-variable charts using Plotly.
 This transformation allowed us to break down dense compound visuals into interpretable units, promoting focused reasoning over elementary visual elements.
+The complete data decomposition pipeline is illustrated in Appendix - Figure~\ref{fig:Flowchart_for_S1} and Algorithm~\ref{alg:sql-sampling}.
 This resulted in 355 compound charts and 1,188 decomposed charts.

 \paragraph{QA Generation} We employed a SQL-based sampling strategy to generate table slices.
 We then used deterministic query templates and Gemini 1.5 pro to create natural language QA pairs, including both chart- and table-derived prompts.
 A filtering process reduced over 36,000 pairs to 5,800 candidates, followed by manual review to finalize 2,809 QA pairs.
 Table~\ref{tab:s1_summary} details the chart types, sources, and QA generation methods in \emph{DECAF}.